It’s hard to explain the confluence of factors that turned Gatlinburg into a tourist town.

 Touring the Gatlinburg Arts and Crafts loop

-However, if you’re looking for the “Cliff Notes” version, you can always stop by the Made in Gatlinburg Shop located in the Gatlinburg Welcome Center that features only locally made products representing more than 60 businesses.
+However, if you’re looking for the “Cliff Notes” version, you can always stop by the Made in Gatlinburg Shop located in the Gatlinburg Welcome Center which features only locally made products representing more than 60 businesses.

 The Gatlinburg Arts and Crafts show